🇦🇺 Australia

 1. Secure a job offer from an Australian employer.
 Target pharmaceutical distributors, medical device manufacturers, and healthcare organisations in Australia.
 Many large companies (AstraZeneca, Roche, Amgen, Pfizer) and Australian distributors actively recruit internationally.
 Ensure your employment contract confirms sponsorship intention.

 3. Receive VETASSESS assessment result.
-Once approved, VETASSESS issues a skills assessment certificate valid for 12 months.
 This is a key document for visa sponsorship.

 5. Your employer nominates you as the visa applicant.
 Once the occupation is approved, your employer nominates you individually.
 You provide passport details, police clearance, health examination details, and confirm your employment arrangement.